Skip to main content

 The Pipeline

-The five skills execute in dependency order.
+The four skills execute in dependency order.
 Each skill reads artifacts produced by upstream skills and writes artifacts consumed by downstream skills.

 SkillPhaseWhat It Produces

-/ipa.composeGenerateSix Makefiles (prepare.mk, deploy.mk, build.mk, post-deploy.mk, env.mk, test.mk) and a security disposition register
+/ipa-composeGenerateSix Makefiles (prepare.mk, deploy.mk, build.mk, post-deploy.mk, env.mk, test.mk) and a security disposition register.
+On first compose, also provisions security infrastructure (IAM roles) via the embedded /ipa-security phase.

 The .env file acts as the shared configuration bus.
-Every skill reads it; /ipa.init, /ipa.security, and /ipa.prepare write to it.
-A skill is a Claude Code instruction document in .claude/skills/ that the builder invokes as a slash command (e.g., /ipa.compose).
+Every skill reads it; /ipa-init, /ipa-compose (security phase), and /ipa-prepare write to it.
+A skill is a Claude Code instruction document in .claude/skills/ that the builder invokes as a slash command (e.g., /ipa-compose).
 A pattern is a reusable deployment template in patterns/ that defines a multi-stack architecture, its dependencies, and parameter wiring.

 Stack Lifecycle Stages